intgr/pg_journal/doc/pg_journal.md

 messages are automatically sent to journal. pg\_journal follows the usual logging settings (`log_min_messages`, etc) to decide what to log.

-If you want to prevent logged messages from appearing in the normal server log, you can add the `skip_server_log` setting:
+By default, enabling pg\_journal prevents log messages from appearing in other log destinations (log file, syslog and csvlog).
+If you want to duplicate messages to other log destinations too, you can to add the `passthrough_server_log` setting:

     custom_variable_classes = 'pg_journal' # PostgreSQL 9.1 and earlier only
-    pg_journal.skip_server_log = on
+    pg_journal.passthrough_server_log = on

 Note that if journal logging fails for any reason, then pg\_journal falls back to the server log despite this setting, allowing you to debug the issue.